Cocaine is a powerful stimulant drug that’s derived from the naturally occurring coca plant native to South America.

 Medications Used for Cocaine Withdrawal

-There are no FDA-approved medications for stimulant withdrawal, medications can be provided for relief of withdrawal symptoms like anxiety, insomnia, GI upset, or headache.[13]
+There are no FDA-approved medications for stimulant withdrawal.
+Medications can be provided for the relief of withdrawal symptoms such as anxiety, insomnia, gastrointestinal upset, or headache.[13]

 What’s the Best Way to Find Cocaine Withdrawal Treatment?